 Half Day Walks: More serious excursions may be undertaken in other locations, although – dependent of course on the season - it is usually too hot to walk in between about 11.00 a.m. and 4.00 p.m., and hence the restriction to around half a day.
 As on all walks, you will be accompanied by an armed guide, although his range of experience may be limited.

 Mobile Walking Safaris: This is getting much closer to the original concept of the (modern tourist) walking safari, trying to recreate the journeys undertaken by those early, Edwardian, explorers, on which much of the current ‘safari’ concept is based.
 Here you will typically stay overnight in temporary tented accommodation (fly camps) which is taken down each morning, and then driven, together with your baggage, to your next camping site, and re-erected there, while you yourself get there on foot.
 However the mobile walking safari concept often suffers from the somewhat basic nature of the accommodation used – small tents, in which standing up can be difficult, bucket showers and long drop loos.
-It’s a bit too basic for many people.
+It’s a bit too basic for many people, although it is very seriously on offer in Zambia.

 The Classic Camp-to-Camp Walking Safari: This truly is the ultimate walking safari experience.
 Rather than striking camp each day, the walk simply takes place in between two permanent camps – usually bush camps, but exhibiting a much greater degree of comfort than do fly camps.
 This type of walking safari underpins the principal AfricaAway offerings.